Small Exercise as a way to Practice

 How long do I have access to this course?

-What level of ability is this course for?
+What level of ability are these courses?

 Videos-Do I need high speed internet for this course?

 It is suggested to view videos with high-speed internet.
+They are not downloadable currently.
+They belong to the artist/instructor for you use only.

 Is it that important to have all the supplies on the list?